Pilot (Designated Survivor): Synopsis

 On the night of January 20, U.S. Secretary of Housing and Urban Development Thomas Kirkman and his wife Alex are watching the State of the Union address from a secure location.
 Earlier that day, he had been offered the position of Ambassador to the International Civil Aviation Organization (which, in practice, was a way of firing him).
 He is not in attendance himself because, as a final snub, he has been nominated the designated survivor – a custom used every time the President, Vice President, and other members of the line of succession are gathered in a single place (such as at State of the Union addresses and Presidential inaugurations), where a low-ranking person in the line of succession is kept in a secret location to ensure that someone can succeed to the Presidency in the event of a catastrophe.

 Unexpectedly, the news feed cuts out.
-Moments later, his security detail rushes into the room, and when Kirkman opens the security shutter on the window, he sees an enormous fireball that has engulfed the Capitol Building.
+Moments later, his Secret Service detail rushes into the room, and when Kirkman opens the security shutter on the window, he sees an enormous fireball that has engulfed the Capitol Building.
 Kirkman and his wife are rushed from their safe house, while another security detail goes off to find their children.
 En route to the White House, Kirkman’s body guard receives confirmation that the blast has killed everyone who attended the State of the Union, including President Richmond, the Vice President, the Speaker of the House, the rest of the Cabinet, everyone in both houses of Congress, many of the Joint Chiefs of Staff, and all nine of the Supreme Court Justices.
 Under the Presidential Succession Act, Kirkman is now President of the United States.